virtan/mrps/c++-virtan/README.md

 ## Building

+### Requirements

+1. Docker 17.06+ for building
-Assuming current directory is directory where this file is located
+1. Current directory is directory where this file is located

+### Steps to build

 ```bash
 docker build -t cpp-virtan .